This is a demo report. Numbers come from PitCrew’s real engine on a hand-curated agent description.

 • Conversation length is a coarse bucket — actual tokens vary by ±40% per call.

-PitCrew forecasts steady-state inference cost — the dollars the LLM provider bills for the deterministic, no-extras workload your wizard described.
-Real production bills are typically 1.2-1.5× higher because the steady-state model excludes:
+PitCrew forecasts steady-state AI API spend — the dollars the LLM / embedding provider bills for the deterministic workload your wizard described.
+A production bill carries two kinds of cost on top that PitCrew doesn’t model:

 • Dev / eval loops (often 10-30% of total spend)